UltraEdit: UltraFTP

-UltraFTP a program help the website owner and server administrator to manage the files on the server, and also gave a handy GUI to the user.
+UltraFTP is a program that gives the website owner and server administrator a GUI to manage the files on the servers.

 FTP client features: Commercially supported, 64-bit FTP client, Native Unicode, fast upload/download, multi connections.

-Reception
+Past reception

 In a review published on June 4, 2004 PC Magazine, the author said that UltraEdit v10.0 is the editor's favorite text editor.
-In a review published on July 9, 2006 Softpedia wrote UltraEdit contains plenty of features useful for all types of users and that it considered the program "excellent".
+In a review published on July 9, 2006, Softpedia wrote UltraEdit contains many useful features and that it considered the program "excellent".

 CNET/Download.com says about UltraEdit: "With its clear layout and powerful project and work-space features, it can handle complex and sophisticated software-development projects.
 But despite its vast range of features, UltraEdit never feels overwhelming.
 It's flexible and easy to customize, and the polished user interface provides easy access to the most important options..."